Will-Helliwell/bookmarks-manager/README.md

 # Test Database

-1. set up a new database called bookmarks_manager_test
+1. set up a new database called bookmark_manager_test
 2. set up a new table within this database and give it the exact same name as your original table
 3. Enter in all of the same URL links found in your original table